Who can apply?

 At this stage no physical evidence will be required, unless you are selected for audit.

 For applicant Members and Fellows, applying for chartership will be part of the membership admission process.

-Applicants from other qualifying organisations should contact the CIOL membership team for an application pack and details of how to apply and what evidence will be required.
+Applicants from other qualifying organisations should contact the CIOL membership team for details of how to apply and what evidence will be required.

 CIOL will randomly select for audit, a percentage of all registrations (from CIOL members) received each month.
 In addition, new CL applicants who select more than two designations will be automatically audited.
 If selected, CLs will be required to provide, within 60 days, the following evidence in order to maintain registration as a Chartered Linguist:

 - An up-to-date CV giving details of professional experience